 Tossed with shredded cabbage for a quick slaw?
 Yes.
-Drizzled on top of leftover rice bowls for the ultimate cilantro lime rice?
+Drizzled on top of leftover rice bowls for the ultimate Mexican rice bowl?
 Absolutely.
 Even my kids got weirdly into it, drizzling it over chicken quesadillas.
+That’s when I knew this salad dressing was a keeper.

 Ingredients and Substitutions